Bright Spot: Chicago, IL | Eviction Prevention

 Summary

-Deborah’s Place, an organization in Chicago, IL, that operates Permanent Supportive Housing among other services, has a mission of empowering women to take back and maintain control over their lives.
-When the organization discovered that its housing program resulted in a 10% rate of eviction per year, Deborah’s place determined that evicting tenants back into homelessness defeated their mission.
+Deborah’s Place, an organization in Chicago, Illinois, that operates and offers Permanent Supportive Housing (PSH) among other services, has a mission to empower women to take back and maintain control over their lives.
+When the organization discovered that its housing program resulted in a 10% rate of eviction per year, Deborah’s Place determined that evicting tenants back into homelessness defeated their mission.
 The organization’s operations were actually getting in the way of ending homelessness.

-While there would still be times when eviction was necessary, staff members Deborah’s Place aimed to limit those instances to only the most extreme cases.
-To implement the aim, staff created a standardized internal eviction prevention program to move clients through before pursuing the legal eviction process.
-Once implemented, the organization saw an immediate drop in eviction rates from about 10% to 1% in the first year.
+While there would still be times when eviction was necessary, staff members at Deborah’s Place aimed to limit those instances to only the most extreme cases.
+To achieve this aim, staff developed a standardized internal eviction prevention program to guide clients through the process before resorting to the legal eviction process.
+Once implemented, the organization experienced an immediate decline in eviction rates, from approximately 10% to 1% within the first year.

 Key Action: Create an internal eviction prevention process

-The first step toward creating the process was educating the organization’s executive leadership and Board of Directors to help them understand why a change was needed.
-Leadership needed to understand what an eviction prevention program was, how it applied to permanent supportive housing programs, and the benefit of eviction prevention to the organization.
+The first step in creating the process was to educate the organization’s executive leadership and Board of Directors, helping them understand why a change was needed.
+Leadership needed to understand what an eviction prevention program was, how it applied to permanent supportive housing programs, and the benefits of eviction prevention to the organization.

-1. When a lease violation occurs, a property manager fills out a standard eviction form.
-The form is then sent to the tenant, the tenant’s case manager, and Tenant Advocacy group, and the COO of Deborah’s House.
+- When a lease violation occurs, a property manager fills out a standard eviction form.
+The form is then sent to the tenant, the tenant’s case manager, the Tenant Advocacy group, and the COO of Deborah’s Place.

-3. The tenant and advocate present the case to the Eviction Prevention Committee and awaits the committee’s feedback.
+- The tenant and advocate present the case to the Eviction Prevention Committee and await the committee’s feedback.

-• Should the committee proceed with an eviction recommendation, it must provide written justification for supporting the recommendation.
+- Should the committee proceed with an eviction recommendation, it must provide written justification for its support of the recommendation.

-4. The committee’s recommendation is brought to the Supportive Housing Program Manager and COO of Deborah’s Place for final decision.
+- The committee’s recommendation is brought to the Supportive Housing Program Manager and the COO of Deborah’s Place for final decision.

-• Should the Supportive Housing Program Manager and COO decide agree that an eviction is necessary, they must move forward with a formal eviction process that follows all state and local laws.
+- Should the Supportive Housing Program Manager and COO determine that an eviction is necessary, they must initiate a formal eviction process that adheres to all applicable state and local laws.

 Key Action: Implement the eviction prevention process

-Prior to implementation of the process, the organization moved to evict tenants as soon as lease violations warranted it.
-Changing the culture of how staff thought of evictions was therefore key in making sure the new process stuck.
+Before implementing the process, the organization moved to evict tenants as soon as lease violations warranted it.
+Changing the culture of how staff thought about evictions was therefore key to ensuring the new process was successful.

-Deborah’s Place’s recommendation for implementing an Eviction Prevention Program relies on time and good communication.
-The staff allowed the time for both staff and tenants to work together to form a process both could live with, and made sure to communicate the new policy clearly to staff and tenants alike a number of times.
+Deborah’s Place recommends implementing an Eviction Prevention Program that relies on time and effective communication.
+The staff allowed time for both staff and tenants to work together to form a process that both could live with, and ensured that the new policy was communicated clearly to staff and tenants alike on multiple occasions.
 To ensure the new process was implemented consistently,

 Of a 129-unit building, Deborah’s Place had about a 10% eviction rate per year before implementing the Eviction Prevention Program.
-Since the implementation of the program, eviction rates are around 1% per year and have maintained that rate year over year.
+Since the program’s implementation, eviction rates have remained around 1% per year, consistently maintaining this rate year after year.

 Fail forward moments

-• This process was designed for single-site projects.
-It might require some tweaking in order to adapt it to scattered-site projects.
+- This process was designed for single-site projects.
+It may require some adjustments to adapt it to scattered-site projects.

-• Sometimes preventing a client’s eviction meant putting the client on a plan of correction.
-This required Deborah’s Place to come up with a process by which a tenant could receive extra support for a limited amount of time.
+- Sometimes, preventing a client’s eviction meant putting the client on a corrective action plan.
+This required Deborah’s Place to develop a process by which a tenant could receive extra support for a limited period.

 Check out a video on Deborah’s Place Eviction Prevention Program